-Please use the link below to view an ASL instructional video for how to file a complaint:
+Please use the buttons below to view instructional videos for how to file a complaint:

 Mail Complaint Information to: